 - Operations Coordinator

-If you enjoy organization, reporting and coordination, the PMO analyst career path may be a good option.
+If you enjoy organisation, reporting and project coordination, then perhaps the PMO analyst career path is worth considering.

 Gaining Experience

-Experience matters, but it does not always need to come from a formal project manager role.
+Experience is essential in project management; however, this experience does not always need to come from a project manager.

 - Coordinating people